Title: Garden Docent

 Employment Status: Volunteer

-Two regularly scheduled four-hour shifts per month equating to approximately 100 service hours annually
+A minimum of two regularly scheduled four-hour shifts per month equating to approximately 50 to 92 service hours annually

 Typical shifts are 10 am – 2 pm Tuesdays, Wednesdays, Thursdays, Fridays, Saturdays or Sundays